Mondelez CEO Rosenfeld to Step Down -- 5th Update

 "Irene truly transformed this company in her 11 years," said Lois Juliber, an independent Mondelez director since 2007, in a text message.

 "There's a real value in a fresh pair of eyes," Ms. Rosenfeld said, citing Mr. Van de Put's experience at food companies on three continents.
-She said the board considered internal candidates to succeed her as well, but wouldn't name them.
+She said the board considered internal candidates to succeed her as well, but declined to name them.

 Ms. Rosenfeld led Mondelez through several transformations.
 In 2010, she orchestrated the acquisition of British chocolate company Cadbury PLC for $19 billion.
 Two years later, she separated Kraft, Oscar Mayer and other brands and renamed the remaining company Mondelez.